VictoriaMetrics/VictoriaMetrics/docs/keyConcepts.md

 High cardinality may result in increased resource usage at VictoriaMetrics.
 See [these docs](https://docs.victoriametrics.com/FAQ.html#what-is-high-cardinality) for more details.

-#### Data points
+#### Raw samples

-Every unique time series consists of arbitrary number of (`value`, `timestamp`) data points sorted by `timestamp`.
+Every unique time series may consist of arbitrary number of `(value, timestamp)` data points (aka `raw samples`) sorted by `timestamp`.
 The `value` is a [double-precision floating-point number](https://en.wikipedia.org/wiki/Double-precision_floating-point_format).
 The `timestamp` is a [unix timestamp](https://en.wikipedia.org/wiki/Unix_time) with millisecond precision.

-A `data point` is also named `sample`.
-Below is an example of a single data point in [Prometheus text exposition format](https://github.com/prometheus/docs/blob/main/content/docs/instrumenting/exposition_formats.md#text-based-format):
+Below is an example of a single raw sample in [Prometheus text exposition format](https://github.com/prometheus/docs/blob/main/content/docs/instrumenting/exposition_formats.md#text-based-format):

 ```
 requests_total{path="/", code="200"} 123 4567890
 ```

-- The `requests_total{path="/", code="200"}` identifies the associated time series for the given data point.
+- The `requests_total{path="/", code="200"}` identifies the associated time series for the given sample.
-- The `123` is a data point value.
+- The `123` is a sample value.
-- The `4567890` is an optional data point timestamp.
-If it is missing, then the current timestamp is used when storing the data point in VictoriaMetrics.
+- The `4567890` is an optional timestamp for the sample.
+If it is missing, then the current timestamp is used when storing the sample in VictoriaMetrics.

 ### Types of metrics